donian267/Ecommerce-Data-Analysis/README.md

  ### Data Cleaning/Preperation

-- Created a duplicate of the raw dataset to manipulate
+- Created a duplicate of the raw dataset to manipulate.
-- Checked for duplicates
+- Checked for duplicates.
-- Checked for NULL or missing values
+- Checked for NULL or missing values.

 ### Goals fo Data Analysis